Post-16 Boys Football Scholarship Programme 2022

 There may be a certification fee for these qualifications.

 During your time on the course you will have the chance to attend extra residential activities (there is an extra cost for these activities).
 These may include:

 We want you to achieve to the very best of your ability at CRC.
 To make this happen we offer both learning and personal support by specialist staff tailored to meet your specific needs.

 Each project, activity or assignment that you complete will be assessed.
 These assessments indicate your level of performance and contribute to your final grade.
 Each unit is graded Pass, Merit or Distinction.
 Assessment will be through practical and theoretical assignments.

 You will be required to take part in weekly physical activity.
 You will also be assessed on your physical fitness four times a year.
 You must be willing to take part in all practical activities and assessments.

 How to Apply

-To get on to the St Neots Town Football Scholarship programme you will need to be chosen through the Open Trials process, come along to find out more and try out.
+To get on to the St Neots Town Football Scholarship programme you will need to be chosen through the Open Trials process, please visit

 Once you have been selected from the Open Trials you will go through the application and enrolment process for the Level 3 Sports Studies course at the college.